MaragonMH/Archipelago/worlds/xenobladex/docs/setup_en.md

 Select `Generate Template Options` within the `Archipelago Launcher`.
 You can edit the file to suit your preferences and create your own options.

+Or alternatively you can use the `Options Creator` within the `Archipelago Launcher`.

 ## Generation and Hosting
 For detailed instructions regarding Generation and Hosting read [this](tutorial/Archipelago/setup/en).